I listened to an AWESOME episode of the Afford Anything podcast today.

 In good news, no one was ripping me personally.
 I just found the typical type of shade that random internet commenters throw out.

 Having just listened to the podcast episode, I reacted to the comments in a different way.

 In truth – the commenters are exactly right.

 It was easier for me to pay off debt on a six-figure salary.

-I hacked my way into a career in tech (because I knew tech was a high-paying field), worked my way up through the management chain (by winning over the right people, dressing like I was older, and finding the right mentors), pursued my masters degree online to give myself credibility in the field, networked over to a tech company, and negotiated multiple times to get that coveted salary.
+I hacked my way into a career in tech (because I knew tech was a rewarding AND high-paying field), worked my way up through the management chain (by winning over the right people, dressing like I was older, and finding the right mentors), pursued my masters degree online to give myself credibility in the field, networked over to a different company, and negotiated multiple times to get that coveted salary.